hlf20010508/telegram-onedrive/README.md

 Example:
 - `/links https://t.me/c/xxxxxxx/100 2` will transfer `https://t.me/c/xxxxxxx/100` and `https://t.me/c/xxxxxxx/101`.
 - `/url https://example.com/file.txt` will upload `file.txt` to Onedrive.
 It calls Onedrive's API, which means Onedrive's server will visit the url and download the file for you.
+If the url is invalid to OneDrive, the bot will try using bot's uploader to transfer.

 ## Authorization Steps
 - Send `/auth`.